openebs-archive/cstor-operators/docs/quick.md

 2. For a blockdevice to appear, you must have disks attached to node.

-## Provision a cStor Pool
+## Provision a CStorPoolCluster

-For simplicity, this guide will provision a stripe pool on one node.
+For simplicity, this guide will provision a stripe pool on three nodes.
+A minimum of 3 replicas (on 3 nodes) is recommended for high-availability.

 1. Use the CSPC file from [examples/cspc/cspc-single.yaml](/examples/cspc/cspc-single.yaml) and modify by performing follwing steps: